 1 - Buttermilk

-Buttermilk’s texture is a bit thicker and lacks the fizzy kick of kefir, yet it’s a solid swap.
+Buttermilk's texture is a bit thicker and lacks the fizzy kick of kefir, yet it's a solid swap (use a 1:1 ratio).

-It gives a richer taste to pancakes and adds depth to salad dressings.
+It gives a richer taste to pancakes and improves salad dressings.

 2 - Coconut Milk Yogurt

-While it lacks the tanginess of kefir, its smooth texture and mild taste make it a great option for those who prefer a less tart substitute.
-The ratio is about 1:1.
+While it lacks the tanginess of kefir, its smooth texture and mild taste (with subtle nutty notes) make it a great option for those who prefer a less tart substitute.

 3 - Sour Cream

-Ratio tip: Substitute sour cream for kefir at a 1:1 ratio.
+Ratio tip: Substitute sour cream for kefir at a 1:1 ratio and explore milder sour mix options for cocktails.

 4 - Water Kefir

-Water kefir is a lighter, fizzier cousin to regular kefir.
-We’re talking refreshing bubbles with a hint of sweetness.
+Water kefir is a lighter, fizzier cousin to regular kefir (a fermented probiotic beverage made with water, sugar, and kefir grains).

 Using water kefir gives a zesty twist to fruit smoothies.
 Expect a 1:1 swap.